 A further conservative option for Osteoarthritis is viscosupplementation.
 This involves injecting a gel-like substance known as Hyaluronic acid into a joint.
-Hyaluronic acid is a naturally occurring substance that is found in abundance in the synovial fluid in a healthy joint.
-As we age this substance reduces, by reintroducing this it acts as a lubricant to enable the joint to function better, causing less irritation and in turn reducing pain.
+Hyaluronic acid contains sodium hyaluronate which is a naturally occurring substance that is found in the synovial membrane/fluid which helps lubricate and act as a shock absorber within a healthy joint.
+In osteoathritis the quality of this substance declines, by re-introducing this it acts as a lubricant to enable the joint to function better, causing less irritation and in turn reducing pain.

 Conditions used for: